lowleveldesign/debug-recipes/memory/managed-memory-leaks.md

     The call to LoadLibrary(d:\symbols\mss\clr.dll\4DA3FDF5670000\sos) failed, Win32 error 0n126
         "The specified module could not be found."
     Please check your debugger configuration and/or network access.

-You can then try loading `psscor4` but still many commands won't be working.

 Identify object which used most of the memory using **!DumpHeap -stat**.